 One of the complications that arises with propeller driven aerial vehicles is the vibration created by the propellers spinning at such high rates.
 To combat this Sentinel has several methods for dampening vibrations incorporated into its design.
-One of these is the shock absorbing pads that the PixHawk flightboard rest on.
+One of these is the shock absorbing pads that the PixHawk flight board rest on.
 These pads allow the onboard accelerometers to negate the noise that would be created by the vibrations.
-Additionally both of the main body plates on Sentinel are made of a birch-core carbon fiber composite.
-This wood-core is able to dampen out some vibrations that the more stiff carbon fiber is unable to reduce.
+Additionally, the main body plates on Sentinel are made of a 4 layer 6k density carbon fiber composite.